The Trial of the Pyx

 The ceremony in detail

 The ceremony today remains very much the same as it was in Henry III’s reign.
 Throughout the year, coins are selected at random from batches of each denomination struck by The Royal Mint.
 They are then sealed in bags that contain 50 coins each and locked away in the Pyx chests.
 The chests are taken to the Trial of the Pyx.
 The Jury at each trial is made up of leaders from the financial world and at least six assayers from the Worshipful Company of Goldsmiths, who put the coins to the test.
 The assayers are given two months to test that the coins meet the statutory limits for metallic composition, weight and size.
 They test the coins against what is known as a Trial Plate, which acts as a benchmark.
 Trial plates are kept by the National Measurement and Regulation Office.
 After two months the trial reconvenes and the Queen’s Remembrancer asks the Jury for its verdict.
 The verdict is given every May in the presence of the Master of The Royal Mint, the Chancellor of the Exchequer, or his Deputy.

 - The Trial is held every year at London’s Goldsmith’s Hall, in accordance with the Coinage Act of 1971.

-- The Trial is held annually at London’s Goldsmiths Hall in accordance with the Coinage Act of 1971, and is presided over by the Queen’s Remembrancer of the Royal Courts of Justice, the oldest judicial office in the UK, dating back to the twelfth century.
+- The Trial of the Pyx is overseen by the Queen’s Remembrancer of the Royal Courts of Justice.
+The Remembrancer is the oldest judicial office in the UK, dating back to the twelfth century.

-- In November 1991, the Royal Mint became the first Mint in the world to be accredited to the international quality systems standard ISO 9001.
+- In November 1991, The Royal Mint became the first mint in the world to gain the quality standard accreditation ISO 9001.